 5 Facts About Poverty in Ecuador

 - The value of oil causes fluctuations in Ecuador’s economic stability.
-As oil is one of Ecuador’s main exports, it reveals how dependent Ecuador’s economy is on the availability and value of these natural resources.
+The fact that oil is one of Ecuador’s main exports reveals how dependent Ecuador’s economy is on the availability and value of these natural resources.
 The oil boom of the early 2000s gave the government incentive to expand poverty alleviating programs, raise the minimum wage and increase social security benefits.
 However, as the price of oil began to deteriorate in 2014, poverty rates in Ecuador surged once again and led to an economic recession in 2016.
 The GDP (gross domestic product) growth in annual percentage plummeted from 7.87% in 2011 to -1.23% in 2016.

 - Ecuador has been experiencing relative economic growth in recent years.
 Beginning in 2016, the GDP growth in the annual percentage rose to 2.37% in 2017 and remained in the positive margins at 0.05% in 2019.
 Another perspective is that the GDP per capita rose from $6,100 in 2016 to $6,200 in 2019.
 Furthermore, the GNI (gross national income) per capita calculated using the Atlas method, rose from $5,800 in 2016 to $6,100 in 2019.
 With these numerical facts about poverty in Ecuador, the situation appears to be moving in a positive direction.